duffwang/duffwang.github.io/aboutme.md

 ## About Me

-I'm Duff Wang, who also sometimes goes by Jeff!
+Welcome!
 I'm a quantitative trader and analyst who loves using statistics to make data-driven decisions.
 I am currently an equity options market maker located in San Francisco.

 ## Education